Syracuse, New York: Executive

 The city is headed by an elected mayor who is limited to two four-year terms.
 Syracuse has a Strong mayor-council form of government.
-On November 7, 2017, Ben Walsh was elected mayor.
-He began in January 2018 as the first independent mayor of Syracuse in over 100 years.
+On November 5, 2025 Sharon Owens was elected mayor.
+She took office in January 2026 and is the first black mayor and second woman to be mayor of Syracuse.
+The previous mayor was Ben Walsh, who was first elected November 7, 2017 and was the first independent mayor of Syracuse in over 100 years.
 The last independent mayor of Syracuse was Louis Will, who was elected in 1913.
-The previous mayor was former Common Councilor at Large Stephanie Miner, who was elected on November 3, 2009; she was the first female mayor of Syracuse.
+The mayor before Walsh was former Common Councilor at Large Stephanie Miner, who was elected on November 3, 2009; she was the first female mayor of Syracuse.
 Miner was preceded by former Syracuse Common Council President Matthew Driscoll, who first assumed the position in 2001 after the former mayor, Roy Bernardi, resigned upon his appointment by President George W. Bush to a position in the Department of Housing and Urban Development.
 After serving the remaining term, Driscoll was re-elected that year, and again in 2005.

 Legislative

 The legislative branch of Syracuse is the Syracuse Common Council.
 It consists of a president and nine members: